nicosalm/salm.dev/src/writing/winning-pokemon-showdown/index.md

 At first, Rillaboom was broken.
 It had no bad matchups (worst case: 50% win rate against itself).
 We added Zapdos and Garchomp to create actual counterplay.

 One limitation was our decision to use fixed movesets.
-In competitive play, moveset variation is crucial, with Pokémon like Iron Valiant ([currently #1 in 1v1](https://www.smogon.com/stats/)) being powerful precisely because of its unpredictable moveset options.[^2]
+In competitive play, moveset variation is crucial for creating unpredictability and gaining an edge.[^2]

 [^1]: Our final solution involved running over 1 million simulations for each matchup to accurately account for all possible random outcomes.
 This was computationally intensive but necessary to get statistically significant results.

 [^2]: While we used the standard Smogon Strategy Dex movesets for consistency, competitive players often use surprise movesets to gain an edge.
-This "meta-gaming" aspect creates another layer of game theory that could be explored in future work.

 ## Conclusion & Future Work